purescript-deprecated/purescript-sets/docs/Data/Set.md

 fromList :: forall a.
 (Ord a) => List a -> Set a
 ```

-Create a set from an array of elements
+Create a set from a list of elements

 #### `size`